 Only animals classified as Emotional Support Animals and/or Service Animals, as defined by the Americans with Disabilities Act as Amended, the Fair Housing Act and Section 504 of the Rehabilitation Act of 1973, are allowed to live on-campus outside the guidelines established by the Pet Policy.

-Emotional Support Animals (ESA) and Service Animals are approved through Accessible Education Services, and are not classified as Animals/Small Pets.
-As a result, Service Animals are encouraged, but not required to be registered with the Pet Life Staff.
-Emotional Support Animals must adhere to all conduct policies listed with the College Pet Policy and are required to fill out the online Animal Registration Form.
-The registration fee may be waived at the student’s request.
+Emotional Support Animals (ESA) are approved through Accessible Education Services, and are not classified as Animals/Small Pets.
+Service Animals are encouraged, but not required to be registered Accessible Education Services or with the Pet Life Staff.
+Emotional Support Animals and Service Animals must adhere to all conduct policies listed with the College Pet Policy.
+Owners of Emotional Support Animals are required to fill out the online Animal Registration Form.
+The registration fee may be waived at the owner’s request.

 Students must receive an ESA designation from the Accessible Education Services prior to bringing their animal to campus.
 If students are cited for a violation to the Pet Policy, they must remedy the violation before requesting ESA designation for their animal.
 Animals living on-campus in violation of the pet policy may not remain on-campus pending review and determination of an ESA request.
 Accommodations are made on a case-by-case basis, pursuant to the College’s AES policies.